 Because you have diabetes, you need to wash your feet carefully each day.
 Post this list of proper foot-washing steps in your bathroom.

 Wash and dry your feet

 - Use warm (not hot) water.
 Check the water temperature with your wrists, not your feet.
-You can soak your feet for about 10 minutes if you want to.

 - Wash all areas of your feet, especially the underside of your toes and between them.
 Use a mild soap.

 - Pat your feet dry.
 Don't rub the skin on your feet.

 - Dry carefully between your toes.
 If the skin on your feet stays moist, bacteria or a fungus can grow, which can lead to infection.

 - Apply lanolin or other moisturizing skin cream to keep the skin on your feet soft and to prevent calluses and cracks.
 But do not put the cream between your toes.

 - Clean underneath your toenails carefully.
 Do not use a sharp object to clean underneath your toenails.
 If you can't see well, have someone do this for you or have your foot specialist do it regularly.

 - Trim and file your toenails straight across.
 Trimming them straight across instead of rounding them will help prevent ingrown toenails.
 Use a nail clipper, not scissors.
 Use an emery board to smooth the edges.
 Do not use a sharp-pointed file or stick to clean around the nail.
 If you can't see well or if your nails are thick, split, or yellowed, have them trimmed by your doctor or a foot specialist (podiatrist).